inveniosoftware-contrib/citadel-search/README.md

 }
 ```

 Note that there is no _create_ permission, that is specified by the __owner_ field in the metadata.
+The owner field in
+the document schema is still needed for querying purposes and should be the owner of the document (in most cases it
+will be the same than the owner of the document collection or index but it is specified at document indexing time
+rather than upon index creation).

 ### Importante note